pawkrol/NeuralNetworks/README.md

 Zrzuty również znajdują się w katalogach o nazwach odpowiadających numerom zajęć.<br>
 <br>
 [ENG] <br>
-This is academic project for AGH University in Cracow.
+This is an academic project for AGH University in Cracow.
 Some of the content in this repository may be in polish language.<br>
 In catalogue `Wykresy` one can find a screenshots from the working applications.<br>